bloomen/transwarp/README.md

 [![Gitter](https://badges.gitter.im/bloomen/transwarp.svg)](https://gitter.im/bloomen/transwarp)

 transwarp is a header-only C++ library for task concurrency.
-It enables you to easily create a graph of tasks where every task can be executed asynchronously. transwarp is designed for ease of use, portability, and scalability.
+It allows you to easily create a graph of tasks where every task can be executed asynchronously. transwarp is designed for ease of use, portability, and scalability.
 It is written in C++11 and only depends on the standard library.
 Just copy `src/transwarp.h` to your project and off you go!